JinjiPang/STAT-bootstrap/README.md

 ## Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data

 This repository is a repository about the extended information for paper in Preventive Veterinary Medicine "Nonparametric bootstrap methods for interval estimation of the area under the ROC curve for correlated diagnostic test data".
-It mainly contains code for `calc_ci` function which can calculate 95% CI of AUC given a data, subject, and specified formula.
+It mainly contains code for `calc_ci` function which can calculate point estimate and confidence interval of AUC given a data, subject, specified formula, specified bootstrap method, specified bootstrap replicates, and specified confidence level .

 ----------------------------------------

 ## Appendix

-Here we described three nonparametric bootstrap methods, which are the traditional bootstrap, cluster bootstrap, and hierarchical bootstrap.
-By combining these three functions, we created a single function `calc_ci` which can calculate 95 % CI of AUC using three bootstrap methods.
+Here we described two nonparametric bootstrap methods, which are the cluster bootstrap and hierarchical bootstrap.
+By combining these two functions, we created a single function `calc_ci` which can calculate confidence interval of AUC using three bootstrap methods.

 ---------------------------------------------------------------